 Enoch walked with God, and he was not, for God took him.
 Genesis 5:24 ESV

-Second Enoch was known as a prophet speaking about repentance and judgment to those who chased after ungodly selfishness.
+Second Enoch, a prophet, speaks about repentance and judgment for anyone that chased ungodly selfishness.

 14 It was also about these that Enoch, the seventh from Adam, prophesied, saying, “Behold, the Lord comes with ten thousands of his holy ones, 15 to execute judgment on all and to convict all the ungodly of all their deeds of ungodliness that they have committed in such an ungodly way, and of all the harsh things that ungodly sinners have spoken against him.”
 Jude 1:14 ESV